soramitsukhmer/vscode-frontend-pack/README.md

+# About

-# Extension Pack for Frontend Developers
+This is an internal Extension Pack for Soramitsu Khmer's Frontend team.

+## What's included?

-By installing Extension Pack for Java, the following extensions are installed:
+The following extensions are installed:

 * 📦 GitLens — Git supercharged
 * 📦 Error Lens